 - Use real-world examples: Connect abstract concepts to practical applications

-At Ancourage Academy, our small class sizes of 3-6 students allow tutors to identify gaps early and ensure students build genuine understanding rather than surface-level memorisation.
+At Ancourage Academy, our Primary Maths tuition in small class sizes of 3-6 students allows tutors to identify gaps early and ensure students build genuine understanding rather than surface-level memorisation.
+You can also WhatsApp us if you have any questions.

 Common Questions About PSLE 2026 Changes